Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Once your dog got used to wearing the collar, you may think all problems are over, right?
-Wrong!
-Your dog may start disliking this thing around his neck if you begin using it in the wrong way and mishandling it.
+Even if a dog is used to wearing a collar, your dog may start disliking this thing around his neck if you begin using it in the wrong way and mishandling it.
 One of the number one reasons for this is an owner who repeatedly grabs the collar, while the number two reason is likely grabbing the leash.
-For instance, as a general rule of thumb, try your best to do the following:
+For instance, as a general rule of thumb, try your best to do the following.

-- If you must crate your dog do not grab him by the collar.
-Rather toss a treat inside the crate or tell your dog to "crate up" and give a treat/stuffed Kong as a reward.
+- If you must crate your dog, do not grab him by the collar.
+Instead, toss a treat inside the crate or tell your dog to "crate up" and give a treat/stuffed Kong as a reward.

-- If you need to get your dog to give him a bath, trim his nails or engage in any other activity your dog finds unpleasant, call him to you, snap the leash on and play a game or give him a reward.
-Then after some give him a bath/trim nails.
-You want to break up the association of collar grab=unpleasant activity.
+- If you need to get your dog to give him a bath, trim his nails or engage in any other activity your dog finds unpleasant, call him to you, snap the leash on, and play a game or give him a reward.
+Then after some time, give him a bath/trim nails.
+You want to break up the association that collar grab=unpleasant activity.
 However, make a mental note of working on making these activities more pleasant for your dog.

 - If you must stop your dog from getting ahold of something, don't grab by the collar.
 Instead, train your dog the "leave it" command.